Frequently Asked Questions

 If you have a question that is not covered below, please contact us.

 The vast majority of our courses are held on Zoom (on-line); full details will be sent to you when you book.

 Any face to face courses will almost certainly be held at the Danubius Hotel, Central London near to St Johns Wood station (Jubilee underground line), Baker Street station (Bakerloo, Metropolitan, Circle and Hammersmith and City underground lines) or Marylebone station (Chiltern Railways line or Bakerloo undergroung line).
 The full address is:

 Danubius Hotel – Regents Park, 18 Lodge Road, St Johns Wood, London NW8 7JT

 Occasionally we may use other venues.

-Please note that for our certificated courses, we always speak to all students after booking so we can learn more about what you’re looking for from the course so that we can help you to get the most from it.
+Please note that for our certificated courses, we always speak to all students around the time of booking so we can learn more about what you’re looking for from the course, which in turn helps us to help you to get the most from it.

 Our postal address is:

 The Lazarus Consultancy Ltd, Abbey House, 342 Regents Park Road, Finchley, London N3 2LJ.